ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

   ]
 }
 ```
-From the example output above, we can see a key for every country where a sighting occured.
+From the example output above, we can see a key for every country where a sighting occurred.
 The value of that key is a list of all the regions within that country where a sighting occurred.
 In the case above, the only country were a sighting occurred was in the United States and the regions (states) where Alabama, Alaska, etc. <br >

 Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >